firstwiki/original_archive/index.php/Rack_'n'_Roll/index.html.md

 ## New Features

-Besides the obvious new features associated with the new [Game Objects](/index.php/Game_Object "Game Object" ), several new ideas were incorporated into the 2007 game:
+Besides the obvious new features associated with the new [Game Objects](Game_Object "Game Object" ), several new ideas were incorporated into the 2007 game:

-  * Teams now have a [Weight Class](/index.php/Weight_Class "Weight Class" ).
-Basically, the lower your weight, the higher your potential [Starting Configuration](/index.php/Starting_Configuration "Starting Configuration" ).
+  * Teams now have a [Weight Class](Weight_Class "Weight Class" ).
+Basically, the lower your weight, the higher your potential [Starting Configuration](Starting_Configuration "Starting Configuration" ).

      4 feet=120 pounds